mcandre/hello-vagrant/README.md

     $ vagrant up

 Connect to the vm in a terminal session.
-Vagrant sets up a shared folder `/vagrant` that appears to the vm just like the `hello-vagrant/` project folder.
+Vagrant sets up a shared folder `/vagrant` that appears to the vm just like the `hello-vagrant` project folder.

     $ vagrant ssh